hhas/appleeventbridge/AppleEventBridge/doc-source/3 a-quick-tutorial.md

 This tutorial uses AppleEventBridge, TextEdit and the interactive command line `swift` interpreter to perform a simple 'Hello World' exercise.

 <p class="hilitebox">Caution: It is recommended that you do not have any other documents open in TextEdit during this tutorial, as accidental modifications are easy to make and changes to existing documents are not undoable.</p>

+[TO DO: using interactive `swift` in Terminal will only work if AEB framework and static glues can be passed via -framework and -F options; need to see if shared workspace+playground will be a better option.
+OTOH, if interactive `swift` is a possibility, it would make sense to wrap it in a custom shell script that passes required options automatically, and also takes a list of scriptable apps for which to generate glues if they don't already exist]

 To begin, launch Terminal.app and type `swift` followed by a newline to launch the `swift` interpreter: